ChainSafe/blst-ts/doc/multi-threading.md

     Napi::Env _env;

-    // pure virtual functions that must be implemented by the function worker virtual void Setup() = 0;
+    // pure virtual functions that must be implemented by the function worker
+    //
+    // Setup is responsible for Phase 1 virtual void Setup() = 0;
-    virtual Napi::Value GetReturnValue() = 0;
+    // GetReturnValue is responsible for Phase 3 virtual Napi::Value GetReturnValue() = 0;
 };
 ```